← Back to guidesGUIDE · WEBHOOKS

 GET/api/v1/webhooks/{id}Fetch one webhook configuration.

-GET/api/v1/webhooks/{id}/analyticsRead per-webhook analytics.
+GET/api/v1/webhooks/{id}/analyticsRead per-webhook delivery analytics.

 Minimal create payload